Pepsi Uma

 Uma Maheswari, better known as Pepsi Uma, is an Indian video jockey known for her work in Tamil-language television.
-She was referred to as Tamil Nadu's Cyrus Broacha by India Today.
 She was noted for her "mellifluous voice and flawless diction".

 Career

 Uma worked as a video jockey since she was eleven years old.
 In 1994, she hosted Ungal Choice, a weekly phone-in show sponsored by Pepsi on Sun TV.
 In 2000, the show was Sun TV's longest show with three-hundred and twenty-five episodes.
 She subsequently earned the name Pepsi Uma.
 She simultaneously hosted Star Show in which she and Gangai Amaran discussed an issue every week with people from the Tamil film industry including Trisha and Srikanth.
 In a poll taken in 2000, she was voten the best anchor of Tamil Nadu.
 She later switched to Kalaignar TV and left in March 2008.

 In 2013, Uma hosted an hour show on Jaya TV titled Album.
 During her work as a video jockey, she received several film offers from Rajinikanth (two films including Muthu), Subhash Ghai for a film with Shah Rukh Khan, K. Balachander and Bharathiraja but did not accept them due to lack of interest.
 She also decided against doing an ad with Sachin Tendulkar due to the costumes.
 Unlike other video jockeys, Uma preferred wearing saris in all her shows.